hollybony/jcastulo/README.md

 - Xuggler 5.3

 Coming fixes/changes
-- Option of canceling media audio load
-- Opening message when GUI starting
-- Verify jcastulo already opened to avoid opening more than one instance
 - Configuration properties file that includes
   * Port
   * Domain (if not specified then use IP address)